DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 ![WES job structure](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/DKFZ-ODCF/AlignmentAndQCWorkflows/master/docs/images/jobs-wes.puml)

+exome-related options

 ## Whole Genome Bisulfite Sequencing (WGBS)

 The WGBS variant does bisulfite calling on the fly with a patched version of [methylCtools](https://github.com/hovestadt/methylCtools) that is included in this repository.
-Also data generated with Post-Bisulfite Adapter Tagging (PBAT; [Miura _et al._, 2012](https://doi.org/10.1093/nar/gks454)) will probably work.

-Additionally, the workflow can handle tagmentation-WGBS data as described by [Wang _et al._, 2013](https://doi.org/10.1038/nprot.2013.118).
+The patched version was extended to also be able to handle tagmentation-based data (see next sections).

+Here is the overall structure of the WGBS workflow.
+The additional "library"-merging step is only invoked if there are multiple libraries provided, which is usually only the case for tagmentation data.

 ![WGBS job structure](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/DKFZ-ODCF/AlignmentAndQCWorkflows/master/docs/images/jobs-wgbs.puml)